WatadaShingo/tsunami-1d/README.md

 ## simulation of dispersive tsunamis in a constant depth ocean

-Tsunami dispersion relation is specified by the phase velocity as a function of wave periods.
+The tsunami dispersion relation is given by the phase velocity as a function of the wave periods.

+An example of tsunami dispersion is taken from [tsunami normal mode](https://github.com/WatadaShingo/mode-tsunami) dispersion including the effects of effects of the compressibility of seawater, the elasticity of the Earth, and the spatio-temporal change in gravity associated with the tsunami motion of seawater and the deformation of the solid Earth.

 ## References
 * Watada, Kusumoto, and Satake (2014), Traveltime delay and initial phase